Chair, Conducting and Ensembles

 VIBRANT FACILITY ENGAGES STUDENTS

-Striking Boesel Musical Arts Center is a picturesque four-building complex that houses BW's Conservatory of Music.
+Striking Boesel Musical Arts Center is a picturesque four-building complex that houses the BW Conservatory.
 It's a seamless blend of historic architecture and modern design.
 The facility houses 50 soundproofed practice rooms, instructional space, practice studios and impressive rehearsal halls that can accommodate the latest technologies for teaching and performance.

 EXCEPTIONAL LEARNING EXPERIENCES

-Innovation, excellence and outstanding hands-on learning and performance opportunities make Baldwin Wallace's Conservatory of Music a proven choice for students nationwide.
+Innovation, excellence and outstanding hands-on learning and performance opportunities make the BW Conservatory a proven choice for students nationwide.
 The undergraduate-only Conservatory provides an exceptional learning environment for students to take lead roles in performing, conducting, managing and teaching.
 Alumni can be found at top graduate schools and working with the best orchestras, operas and theatres.
 Other alumni are employed in rewarding positions in teaching, arts management and music therapy.

 CURRICULUM